 In the increasingly crowded safer beauty marketplace, it’s often hard to distinguish what is jargon and what is actually effective and safer for your health.
 At Beautycounter, we believe in radical transparency and products that are safer by design.
 To that end, we go well beyond what even the most stringent international safety regulations require, because existing laws just aren’t strong enough.

 Our commitment to safety starts with formulation and we begin by consulting The Never List™ which is composed of over 1,500 ingredients we choose never to formulate with.
 In comparison, the U.S. government restricts only 30 ingredients while Canada restricts more than 600 and the E.U. more than 1,400 ingredients.
-We’re proud of our commitment to choose only ingredients that undergo strenuous review – last year, we screened 130 new ingredients and only 40 of them made the cut.
+We’re proud of our commitment to choose only ingredients that undergo strenuous review.

 Yet, even with our rigorous screening process, we receive questions from clients that ask what sets Beautycounter apart from our Canadian and European counterparts.
 The answer is simple – Beautycounter goes above and beyond what is allowed overseas by banning intentionally, screening rigorously, learning constantly, sourcing responsibly and sharing transparently.

 To show how we go above and beyond what’s required in places like the E.U., consider our cleansers.
 Of the three main types of surfactants or cleansing agents, Beautycounter prohibits both sulfates and ethoxylated surfactants which Europe, Canada and the U.S. all allow.
 Instead, we choose sugar derived surfactants for our products.